enwumeh/FilmFiasco/README.md

 ```

 ## Change Log
-1. changed the possible homepage links from Popular Movies, Upcoming Movies , And New Releases to just Get Movies.
+- changed the possible homepage links from Popular Movies, Upcoming Movies , And New Releases to just Get Movies.
 I didn't think it was needed, it felt crowded on the home page.
-A label for each movie detail page to say if it has been released is sufficient.
+A label for each movie detail page to say if it has been released is sufficient.  a title with no matches